MonkeybreadSoftware/libsaxon/README.md

 Started with v12.5 of their public headers.

-Original license niote:
+Original license notes:

-// Copyright (c) 2022 - 2023 Saxonica Limited.
+Copyright (c) 2022 - 2023 Saxonica Limited.
-// This Source Code Form is subject to the terms of the Mozilla Public License,
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
-// v.
 2.0.
-If a copy of the MPL was not distributed with this file, You can
-// obtain one at http://mozilla.org/MPL/2.0/.
-This Source Code Form is
-// "Incompatible With Secondary Licenses", as defined by the Mozilla Public
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
+This Source Code Form is "Incompatible With Secondary Licenses", as defined by the Mozilla Public License, v.
-// License, v.
 2.0.

 Changes:

-Fixed some memory leaks
+* Fixed some memory leaks
-Fixed parameter documentation
+* Fixed parameter documentation
-Avoid warning about bad function prototypes
+* Fixed warning about bad function prototypes
+* Fixed warning about implicit conversations
-Added override for virtual methods
+* Added override for virtual methods
-Added getcwd functions
+* Added getcwd functions